Courses and Curriculum

 PEG 618 Controversial Issues in Health Education

-PEG 620 Leadership in Athletics and PE
+PEG 620 Leadership in Physical Education and Athletics

 PEG 630 Physical Education for the Exceptional Individual